 This new paper explores alternative approaches to addressing climate change and implementing the Sustainable Development Goals.
 It is based on a neighbourhood-driven approach which enhances sustainability performance through creating local facilities, installing sustainable technologies, creating new organisational and governance structures and influencing behaviour.
 An abstract for the paper called ‘Capable Neighbourhood’ is below.
-Please get in touch if you would like the full paper.

 Current programmes addressing climate change and the Sustainable Development Goals are not achieving the scale and speed of change required.
 Despite international commitments and national strategies, progress in achieving agreed targets has been insufficient.
 It is important, therefore, to understand why progress has been slow and to investigate alternative approaches.
 Reasons for slow progress may be as a result of a fragmented approach, uncoordinated initiatives with a narrow focus and a reluctance to initiate the radical change required.
 Local concerns mean that climate change and SDGs are prioritised differently across the world with some developed countries beginning to tackle climate change in earnest while developing countries place a greater emphasis on social and economic development.
 A narrow focus on specific issues such as energy, or water, by projects in these countries often means that other aspects such as transport and food get left behind.
 Similarly, a technological focus without addressing the required associated transformation in organisational structure and behaviour in these projects reduces the extent and sustainability of change.
 However, perhaps the biggest reason for limited progress is the tendency for climate change and sustainable development initiatives to shy away from making significant changes to lifestyles and working patterns despite an increasing consensus in the scientific field that this is now required.